angeluskage/worknoon-wordpress-assessment/README.md

 The `sameAs` property is the most important property for Knowledge Graph entity building.
 It tells Google: "This entity is also described at these other trusted URLs."
 When Google cross-references Worknoon's own schema with matching data on LinkedIn, Crunchbase, and Twitter, it significantly increases confidence in the entity's identity and triggers Knowledge Panel eligibility.

 ### Schema Deployment Method
-The JSON-LD schemas are deployed via **Rank Math SEO PRO's built-in Schema Generator** — a more robust and deeply integrated approach than a standalone injection plugin.
-Rank Math outputs schema directly in the `<head>` of each page as valid JSON-LD, handles entity relationships, and validates against Schema.org without requiring manual `<script>` tag management.
-The hand-authored schema files in `/schema/` represent the canonical data model and were used to configure Rank Math's schema fields accurately.
-This approach keeps schema tightly coupled with SEO metadata, ensuring canonical URLs and schema `@id` anchors stay in sync automatically.
+The JSON-LD schemas are deployed via a direct `wp_head` hook in the Hello Theme's `functions.php`.
+The hand-authored Organization and Person schema from `/schema/` were registered using `add_action('wp_head', ...)` with high priority, ensuring they output in the `<head>` on every page load.
+This approach was chosen after encountering configuration conflicts with Rank Math PRO's Schema Generator — injecting via `functions.php` gives deterministic, plugin-independent output.
+The implementation was validated using Google's Rich Results Test, which confirmed **2 valid schema items detected** (Organisation + Article) with no critical errors on the live URL.

 ---